itsektionen/styrdokument/pm/eng/pm_for_uppforande.md

 ### 5.2 Investigation

-Investigations proceed in the following steps:

-1. A report is received by the Council of Safety.
-2. Contact is established between the complainant and the Council of Safety.
+Before an investigation is launched a member of the Safety Council (so called *the safety officer*) that has had contact with the plaintiff has explained how an investigation is conducted in accordance with "Memo for the Council of Safety".
+The safety officer then asks the plaintiff if they would like to launch an investigation.

+If the plaintiff wants to launch an investigation, it shall be conducted with the following steps:

+1. The safety officer who received the complaint launches the investigation.
+That safety officer owns the investigation.
+2. The plaintiff's testimony is documented.
-3. If the incident described is a violation of any of the rules in this Memo, contact is made between the Council of Safety and witnesses to the incident.
+3. If the described events are not against the rules described in this memo, the investigation is not further conducted.
+The errand is then only documented for statistical reasons.
+4. The safety officer establishes contact and documents testimony from possible witnesses to the event.
-4. The Council of Safety summons the accused to a meeting.
+5. The safety officer summons the defendant to a meeting and documents their testimony.
-5. The Board is involved in decision-making based on anonymized information.
+6. The chapter board makes a decision based on anonymized information on everyone involved.
-   If necessary, the involved parties are contacted by the Council of Safety for additional information.
+If necessary, the people involved are contacted via the safety officer for additional information.
-6. The chapter board decides one of the following:
+7. The chapter board decides one of the following:
-   - The accusation is upheld, and a sanction is imposed on the accused.
+   * The charge is upheld and a penalty is issued against the defendant.
-   - The accusation is dismissed, and the investigation is closed.
+   * The charge is dismissed and the investigation is closed.
+8. The plaintiff, after a decision by the board, but before the board has learned the name of the defendant for possible sanctions, has the right to decide to terminate the investigation.
+This is so that they can protect their anonymity.
-7. All parties involved are notified in writing in accordance with this Memo.
+9. All parties involved are contacted in writing in accordance with this memo.

-The victim can always choose to end an ongoing investigation.
+The plaintiff can always elect to end an ongoing investigation.

 ### 5.3 Follow-up

-The Board promptly informs all parties involved and the chapter's Council of Safety in writing, regardless of the outcome.
+The member of the council of safety informs all people involved of the board’s decision.
+In the event of suspension, the member of the Safety Council shares the names of the defendant and the plaintiff to the chapter board.

-Disclosure of information about decisions to trustee elected occurs in cases of suspensions and must be handled with care.
+The chapter board shares information of decisions to trustee elected people in the case of a suspension and this shall be done carefully.
-Information is disclosed outside trustee elected only if necessary.
+Information is only shared outside of trustee elected people only when strictly necessary.

-Trustee electives are responsible for informing other organizers within the committee if necessary.
+Trustee elected people are responsible to inform other people within their committee when needed.
-They are responsible for excluding suspended individuals from events during the suspension period.
+These are responsible for suspended individuals being turned away from events during their suspension.

 ### 5.4 Appeal